 Refugee Week is Australia’s peak annual activity to raise awareness about the issues affecting refugees and celebrate the positive contributions made by refugees to Australian society.
-Originally celebrated in 1986, Refugee Week coincides with World Refugee Day (20 June).
-In 2016, Refugee Week will be held from 19 June to 25 June.
+Celebrated since 1986, Refugee Week coincides with World Refugee Day (20 June).
+In 2017, Refugee Week will be held from 18 June to 24 June.

 It takes courage to be a refugee: As people who have faced persecution because of who they are (their race, nationality or membership of a persecuted group) or what they believe (their religion or political opinion), refugees need courage: